nick1au/Ubbi-Translator/README.md

 * Developed on: Windows, Code::Blocks IDE

 ## Project Info
-* C++ based Parser for C++
+* A string-based manipulator which switches vowels for ubbi
+* Menu system with switch/case method
 * Created on:
 i.
 Windows 7, 10
 ii.
 Code::Blocks 16.01 with GNU GCC and C++11 flag
-* A string-based manipulator which switches vowels for ubbi
-* Menu system with switch/case method

 ## Project Breakdown